andy1024/jiffy32/README.md

 Basic calls are working (dongle metadata, digital, analog and pwm single and mutliple pin i/o requests)

+i2c calls are working (tested with PCF8519 chip)

-Bus calls (i2c, SPI, 1-Wire) are implemented, but not tested yet
+SPI and 1-Wire calls are implemented, but not tested yet

 No optimization has been done yet